 Through Gale we also have access to some other newspaper collections (17th-18th Century Burney Collection Newspapers and 19th Century UK Periodicals) and individual titles (Times Digital Archive, Daily Mail Historical Archive, Illustrated London News Archive, The Listener Archive, Times Literary Supplement Historical Archive and Economist Historical Archive).
-These, along with British Library Newspapers Parts I-V, can be cross-searched or searched individually via NewsVault or Gale Primary Sources (Artemis).
+These, along with British Library Newspapers Parts I-V, can be cross-searched or searched individually via NewsVault or Gale Primary Sources.

 Note that British Library Newspapers and/or NewsVault are often referred to as the British Newspaper Archive – just to confuse things!

 The Library also has access to a wide range of archival newspaper collections and individual title archives from other publishers and service providers.

 E.g through ProQuest Historical Newspapers we have access to The Scotsman, The Guardian & The Observer, The Irish Times & Weekly Irish Times, The New York Times, The Washington Post, The Times of India, New York Amsterdam News, Baltimore Afro-American, New York Tribune and Chinese Newspapers Collection.

 But that’s not all!